hashicorp/terraform-provider-aws/website/docs/r/rds_cluster_instance.html.markdown

 * `auto_minor_version_upgrade` - (Optional) Indicates that minor engine upgrades will be applied automatically to the DB instance during the maintenance window.
 Default `true`.
 * `performance_insights_enabled` - (Optional) Specifies whether Performance Insights is enabled or not.
 * `performance_insights_kms_key_id` - (Optional) The ARN for the KMS key to encrypt Performance Insights data.
 When specifying `performance_insights_kms_key_id`, `performance_insights_enabled` needs to be set to true.
+* `copy_tags_to_snapshot` – (Optional, boolean) Indicates whether to copy all of the user-defined tags from the DB instance to snapshots of the DB instance.
+Default `false`.
 * `tags` - (Optional) A mapping of tags to assign to the instance.

 ## Attributes Reference